The bare minimum #

 - Now we need to trigger this from within our popup:

-- Let's add a button to our popup, so we can trigger the content script message event listener popup/src/App.tsx>App>div:1<button 2 onClick={() => 3 chrome.tabs.query( 4 {active: true, currentWindow:true}, 5 ([tab]) => tab?.id && chrome.tabs.sendMessage(tab.id, { greeting: 'hello' }) 6 ) 7 } 8> 9 hello 10</button>
+popup/src/App.tsx>App>div:1<button 2 onClick={() => 3 chrome.tabs.query( 4 {active: true, currentWindow:true}, 5 ([tab]) => tab?.id && chrome.tabs.sendMessage(tab.id, { greeting: 'hello' }) 6 ) 7 } 8> 9 hello 10</button> - Reload the extension;

 - Open the popup and click the button;